OmarEl03/llm-diff-prompt-builder/README.md

 * The diff header uses the **actual filenames** you loaded.
 * The prompt is deterministic: same inputs → same prompt text.

-That’s it.
 Compile, run, load files, generate prompt.
-# llm-diff-prompt-builder